 The reason why we are discussing the joint operating agreement is the Las Vegas Review has filed court papers to end the agreement with the Las Vegas Sun.
 The Las Vegas Review has said that the Las Vegas Sun has failed to preserve the high standards of newspaper quality and the agreement is obsolete.
 The agreement only covers their print editions but not their online websites and the filed papers allege the sun withholds its local coverage from the print addition to drive people to its website.

 Since the joint operating agreement was signed thirty years ago the industry has changed dramatically with more and, more people getting their news online instead of the daily print edition.
-If the joint operating agreement is ended the Las Vegas Review would likely be the only print newspaper in town as in a declining market for the print edition it would be surprising if the Las Vegas Sun owners would spent the money to print and distribute a daily print newspaper.
+If the joint operating agreement is ended the Las Vegas Review would likely be the only print newspaper in town as in a declining market for the print edition it would be surprising if the Las Vegas Sun owners would spent the

 The Las Vegas Sun recently dropped its paywall online and it definitely has a big online presence including its Vegas Inc section which is competitor to this website.
 I personally do like the Las Vegas Sun and I hope both voices survive but i can see the joint operating agreement ending and, the Las Vegas Sun only online but we will have to see what the court decides.